 Here are my tips and tricks on making Steak ‘n Shake Garlic Burger:

-- You can grill the patties or cook them on an electric skillet or a cast iron pan.
+- You can grill the garlic butter patties or cook them on an electric skillet or a cast iron pan.

 - You can dress the garlic burger however you like.

-- Once you’re done with the burger seasoning, you can move the patties onto a greased baking sheet and place them in a chilled area for about half an hour.
-This lets the proteins make the patties stick together.
+- Once you’re done with the burger seasoning, you can move the garlic butter patties onto a greased baking sheet and place them in a chilled area for about half an hour.
+That lets the proteins make the patties stick together.

 - Be careful not to overwork the beef, or it won’t stick.
 Handle the beef gently while molding and forming into patties.
 I like to use cold beef as it’s easier to work with.
 I also don’t use liquid seasoning, as it can prevent forming a nice patty.